Getting Started:

 What is a Learning Plan?

-The “Learning Plan” provides additional context to a “Course Outline” by including information on assessment strategies, alignment to course learning outcomes, and a detailed schedule that is relevant to the current delivery of the course.
+The “Learning Plan” provides additional context to a “Course Outline” by including information on assessment details, alignment to course learning outcomes, and a detailed schedule that is relevant to the current delivery of the course.

 Faculty should review the Course Outline and the Learning Plan document with students before starting their first lesson every semester to ensure the learning expectations are properly communicated to all students.
 These documents should also be made available in Blackboard by uploading them to the prescribed content area within the Bb course site.